Best Gaming PC Builds Under $1500 in 2026

 Is the RX 9070 or RTX 5070 better for a $1,500 build?

 Both are excellent.
-Choose the RTX 5070 if you play DLSS-supported games and want NVIDIA’s frame generation tech.
-Choose the RX 9070 if you want more VRAM (16GB vs 12GB), slightly better native raster performance, and are fine with AMD’s FSR 4 upscaling instead of DLSS
+Choose the RTX 5070 if you play ray-traced titles (NVIDIA has a major RT advantage), DLSS-supported games, or want frame generation.
+Choose the RX 9070 if you want more VRAM (16GB vs 12GB), slightly better native raster performance on average, and are fine with AMD’s FSR 4 upscaling instead of DLSS.

 Do I need Windows 11 for a gaming PC in 2026?